awsdocs/amazon-connect-admin-guide/doc_source/data-handled-by-connect.md

 Content processed by Contact Lens in real\-time is encrypted at rest and in transit\.
 Data is encrypted with keys owned by Contact Lens\.

-## Voiceprints<a name="voiceprints-data-protection"></a>
+## Voiceprints and Voice ID audio recordings<a name="voiceprints-data-protection"></a>

-If you enable Amazon Connect Voice ID, it computes and stores voiceprints out of your customers’ speech for authenticating them in future\.
-You must specify a Speaker ID for each customer while enrolling them for Voice ID\.
-We strongly recommend that you use an identifier that does not contain PII for this field\.
+When you enable Amazon Connect Voice ID, it computes voiceprints out of your customer's speech for authenticating them in future, and stores the data\.
+Similarly, when you enable fraud detection, it stores the voiceprint for each fraudster registered in Voice ID\.

+While enrolling a customer into Voice ID for authentication and fraud detection, you must specify a `CustomerSpeakerId` for them\.
+Since Voice ID stores biometric information for each speaker, we strongly recommend that you use an identifier that does not contain PII in the `CustomerSpeakerId` field\.

-In the preview release of Voice ID, the audio data used for generating enrollment and authentication voiceprints is enqueued for deletion within 24 hours\.
+## Speaker and Fraudster Audio<a name="speaker-fraudster-audio-data-protection"></a>

+When you enable Amazon Connect Voice ID, it stores the necessary amount of audio it aggregated while enrolling a speaker or registering a fraudster into the system\.
+The data is retained until the speaker/fraudster is deleted\.
+This audio is used in the future whenever the voiceprints for the speakers and fraudsters need to be regenerated\.

+## High\-Volume Outbound Communications<a name="outbound-communications-data-protection"></a>

+For Amazon Connect High\-Volume Outbound Communications, Amazon Pinpoint passes customer phone numbers and relevant attributes to Amazon Connect\.
+On Amazon Connect, these are always encrypted at rest using either a customer managed key or an AWS owned key\.
+The Amazon Connect High\-Volume Outbound Communications data is segregated by the Amazon Connect instance ID and are encrypted by instance specific keys\.